Wells Editing offers a range of services to help writers where they need it most. I enjoy working on a variety of projects—

 - Personal essays

-Copyediting engages the editor’s eye for detail to polish the mechanics, punctuation, word choice, and presentation of the piece while maintaining the author’s unique voice.
-The backbone of this work is The Chicago Manual of Style, 17th Edition.
+Copyediting engages the editor’s eye for detail to polish the mechanics, spelling, punctuation, word choice, and presentation of the piece while maintaining the author’s unique voice.
+A copyeditor (CE) flags factual errors and inconsistencies, such as dates, names, locations, forms of address, etc.

 The backbone of copyediting is the Chicago Manual of Style, 17th Edition.

 I can work as a copyeditor or as a developmental editor, but not both on the same project.
 More on this in a short discussion, “Hemispheres.”